cms-opendata-workshop/workshop2022-lesson-physics-objects/_episodes/01-intro-poet.md

 {: .output}

-This is essentiall all the information you can get from MINIAOD files like this one.
+This is essentially all the information you can get from MINIAOD files like this one.
 Put special attention to the anything related to *Electron(s)* or *Muon(s)*.
 One thing you notice is that the acronym **PAT** is repeated several times.
 PAT stands for Physics Analysis Tool and is a framework within CMSSW that is extensively used to refine the selection of physical objects in CMS.
 The **RECO** variables are, however, lower level variables.
 There are also some objects that will give you additional information, like the **HLT** *TriggerResults*, which we will cover tomorrow.

 Next in the `poet_cfg.py` file, you will find a couple of modules that are evidently associated to EDAnalyzers that deal with electrons and muons: